-Over the course of six days participants will be introduced to the contemplative practice of icon writing using the liquid egg tempera technique.
-The practice of crafting an icon will be enhanced by the study of the theological world view which has formed the art.
+Over the course of seven days participants will be introduced to the contemplative practice of icon writing using the liquid egg tempera technique.
+The practice of crafting an icon will be enhanced by the study of the theological worldview which has formed the art.
 Thus, the symbolic meaning of the iconic forms, the materials, and the steps of the process will be considered.

-Through producing their own icon of Archangel Michael participants will encounter the world of spiritual beauty encapsulated by icons.
+Through producing their own icon participants will encounter the world of spiritual beauty encapsulated by icons.

 This introduction to liquid egg tempera techniques will also enhance existing artistic skills.